 Here are some tasks you can do every week to stay consistent with creating a healthier lifestyle and losing weight.

-- Weekend food prep.
+- Weekend meal prep.
 I have said this a million times but I will say it again.
 It is so much easier to eat healthy when healthy food is available.
 You don’t need to spend an entire weekend prepping food but it will be in your best interest to set some time aside.
 Even a little food prep will make a difference.
 Here is a beginners guide to food prep I wrote if you are looking for more information.
 Or join my free meal prep email series.

 - Exercise 3 to 4 times a week.
 You don’t need to exercise every day nor do your routines need to be trainings for the Tough Mudder or marathons.
 However, to lose weight you will need to incorporate exercise in some fashion.
 I think it is important to get in the habit of exercising 3-4 times a week.
 Don’t feel like you need to join a gym.
 You can easily exercise in the comfort of your own living room.
 The key is to create a schedule that works for you.
 There are tons of home exercise routine posted here.
 If you need some tips on starting a morning exercise routine then check here.